Davydov-Yetter cohomology and relative homological algebra: Introduction

 The isomorphisms in the diagram \eqref{diagramIntro} also hold on the level of complexes, with all relations made explicit in \S \ref{sectionRelationDYCohomology}.
 In particular, the cochain complex isomorphism for the dashed arrow is explained below Corollary \ref{DYrelExt}.

 Working with relative Ext groups instead of comonad cohomology allows us to use powerful results from relative homological algebra, which is a well-established subject \cite{macLane}: existence of a long exact sequence of relative Ext groups associated to a short exact sequence, Yoneda product, Yoneda description of relative $\Ext^n$ groups in terms of certain $n$-fold exact sequences.
 These results are reviewed in \S \ref{subsectionPropRelExtGroups}.
 Our goal here is to use these properties in the case of the resolvent pair $\mathcal{Z}(F) \leftrightarrows \mathcal{D}$ and to obtain the corresponding properties for Davydov--Yetter cohomology through the isomorphism in Theorem \ref{thIntroIsoDYRelExt}.
-In that way we obtain the following results: \begin{enumerate} \item Proposition \ref{propH1Equals0}: $H^1_{\mathrm{DY}}(F) = 0$ provided that the tensor functor $F$ is exact. \item Corollary \ref{coroLongExactSequenceDYCohomology}: long exact sequence for Davydov--Yetter cohomology with coefficients. \item Corollary \ref{corollaryDimensionDYGroups}: dimension formulas for the Davydov--Yetter cohomology groups. \item Theorem \ref{propYonedaProductDY}: explicit formula of the Yoneda product on Davydov--Yetter cohomology. \item Proposition \ref{propositionDYGroupsAreModules}: graded module structure of $H^{\bullet}_{\mathrm{DY}}(F;\mathsf{V},\mathsf{W})$ over the Yoneda product algebra $H^{\bullet}_{\mathrm{DY}}(F)$, for any coefficients $\mathsf{V},\mathsf{W} \in \mathcal{Z}(F)$. \item The method in \S \ref{methodDYCocyclesThanksToSequences} for constructing explicit DY cocycles for $\mathcal{C} = H\text{-}\mathrm{mod}$ and $F = \mathrm{Id}_{\mathcal{C}}$, where $H\text{-}\mathrm{mod}$ is the category of finite-dimensional modules over a finite-dimensional Hopf $k$-algebra $H$, and $k$ is an algebraically closed field. \end{enumerate} These results uncover the importance of DY coefficients; in particular every $n$-cocycle can be written as a product of $n$ $1$-cocyles with non-trivial coefficients (Lemma \ref{factorization1CocyclesDY}).
+In that way we obtain the following results: \begin{enumerate} \item Proposition \ref{propH1Equals0}: $H^1_{\mathrm{DY}}(F) = 0$ provided that the tensor functor $F$ is exact and the ground field $k$ has characteristic $0$ and is algebraically closed. \item Corollary \ref{coroLongExactSequenceDYCohomology}: long exact sequence for Davydov--Yetter cohomology with coefficients. \item Corollary \ref{corollaryDimensionDYGroups}: dimension formulas for the Davydov--Yetter cohomology groups. \item Theorem \ref{propYonedaProductDY}: explicit formula of the Yoneda product on Davydov--Yetter cohomology. \item Proposition \ref{propositionDYGroupsAreModules}: graded module structure of $H^{\bullet}_{\mathrm{DY}}(F;\mathsf{V},\mathsf{W})$ over the Yoneda product algebra $H^{\bullet}_{\mathrm{DY}}(F)$, for any coefficients $\mathsf{V},\mathsf{W} \in \mathcal{Z}(F)$. \item The method in \S \ref{methodDYCocyclesThanksToSequences} for constructing explicit DY cocycles for $\mathcal{C} = H\text{-}\mathrm{mod}$ and $F = \mathrm{Id}_{\mathcal{C}}$, where $H\text{-}\mathrm{mod}$ is the category of finite-dimensional modules over a finite-dimensional Hopf $k$-algebra $H$. \end{enumerate} These results uncover the importance of DY coefficients; in particular every $n$-cocycle can be written as a product of $n$ $1$-cocyles with non-trivial coefficients (Lemma \ref{factorization1CocyclesDY}).
 All these properties are helpful to compute the DY cohomology on examples, as demonstrated in \S \ref{sectionExamples} for certain finite-dimensional Hopf algebras.
 Let us now give more details on how these results are obtained.